vijaykrishnavanshi/til/README.md

 ## About

-I shamelessly stole this idea from [jbranchaud/til](https://github.com/jbranchaud/til).
+I got this idea from [jbranchaud/til](https://github.com/jbranchaud/til).

 ## License